LucaChen/Guide_to_using_YOLOv2/readme.md

 ##### Showing output images with bounding boxes

-Here is another version I made using my custom drone detector model.
+Here is another version I made using a custom drone detector model.
 I use the bounding box information returned by pyyolo to draw the bounding boxes with Numpy.
 ```
 import os
 import pyyolo